- Population » 328,000

 - The interior of Iceland is largely undeveloped with virtually no villages and very few roads.

 - Driving off road damages nature, is illegal, and carries heavy fines.
+Respect the natural environments at all times.

 - Tourists may temporarily import their foreign-registered vehicle into Iceland without import charges.